 Critics may contend and bring up Zimbabwe as an example of a well-educated country that has not flourished; however the problems facing Zimbabwe are political, and economic in nature and it has been largely at peace — by virtue of its educated people.
 It is important to note that education is a long term strategy for sustained peace and security in Africa.
 It is a strategy that is preventative in nature.
 However, once its benefits are reaped fully, education will bring forth times of prosperity.
 A large proportion of conflicts in Africa are rooted in the scramble for resources, conflict in the great lakes region is an example.
 An educated society is also likely to innovate, allowing for sustainable use of natural resources where all may reap the benefits.

 Today, practically every African conflict has some ethno-regional dimension to it.
 Warlords disseminate propaganda against their enemies in order to gain popular support, adding fuel to an already raging conflagration.
 Propaganda, to put it simply, is a powerful tool.
 While it is most evident in times of war, it is constantly being used as a political and social means in ever more surreptitious ways to sway people’s attitudes.
 This is apparent in election commercials on TV, where candidates employ propaganda techniques to elevate themselves above their opponents.
 I propose using propaganda for peaceful means.
 The unity of a nation can be built by propaganda which disseminates ideas of “oneness” with a focus on diversity amongst a people.
-This can build a nationalistic framework with which all can identify without any distinctions based on race, religion, tribe or homeland which is the nation that encompasses the entire country.
-For nations which are divided as a consequence of their intrinsic nature, states where sectarianism is deep-rooted, propaganda can be made us build an inclusive identity that allows different factions to still assert their separate ones.
+This can build a nationalistic framework with which all can identify without any distinctions based on race, religion, tribe or homeland creating a nation that encompasses the entire country.
+For nations which are divided as a consequence of their intrinsic nature, states where sectarianism is deep-rooted, propaganda can be used to build an inclusive identity that allows different factions to still assert their separate ones.

 As an African leader I would find a focal point of commonality amongst my people, be it a language, religious, cultural or a regional view or a common goal that can be related to by the entire populace in order to build a nation-state.
 An example of this method’s successful deployment may be found in Tanzania.
 The promulgation of Kiswahili as a national language was a central factor in the conception and sustenance of a culture of peace in the state.
 A Tanzanian who chose to leave his own community could move to a new area and settle there in amity.
 Tanzanians therefore experienced peace that was not only the absence of war, but was also the effect of an effort to create a nation whose people saw a common unity among themselves and thus had similar aspirations.